11 Footballers Who Defined Loyalty in Modern Football

 The chances to leave were always there.
 Premier League money.
 European glamour.
 He could have gone on longer in Munich, too, had he been willing to accept certain conditions.

 But Müller stayed true to himself as much as he stayed true to the club.
-Bayern were not always kings of Europe, yet he stood firm through every rise and dip, a constant in a shifting world.
+Bayern were not always kings of Europe, yet they stood firm through every rise and dip, a constant in a shifting world.

 And now that he’s gone, the absence is felt.
 Deeply.
 Because players like Müller don’t just leave a gap in the team sheet, they leave a silence where certainty used to live.